syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

    * 4.6.2 - Selecting **4.6.2** ensures installation of 4.6.2 assemblies into the GAC and assemblies folder.
 In cases where only Visual Studio 2017 SDK is installed, the 4.6.2 assemblies have to be deployed.

+   * 4.0 - Selecting **4.0** ensures installation of 4.0 assemblies into the GAC and assemblies folder.
+In cases where only Visual Studio 2015 SDK is installed, the 4.0 assemblies have to be deployed.

    N> * From 2018 Volume 4, Syncfusion has removed the .NET Framework 4.5.1 and MVC3 assemblies from installer.
 Refer to [this](https://help.syncfusion.com/common/essential-studio/installation/essential-studio-platform-framework-add-ons) topic to enable 4.5.1 checkboxes.
    * By default 2.0 is enabled in a system where Visual Studio 2008 SDK is installed.